In your wedding suit today

-- Give Away the Bride: The bride's father walks her down the aisle to the altar where he would formally offer her to the groom.
+- Give Away the Bride: The bride's father (or another character standing in for the father) walks her down the aisle to the altar where he would formally offer her to the groom.

 - Guess Who I'm Marrying?: A single parent plans to marry an obvious Devil in Plain Sight.